jackfood/browser_automation_creator_Selenium/readme.md

 2. Install the required Python packages:
    ```
-   pip install selenium pyperclip keyboard
+   pip install selenium keyboard pyperclip
    ```

-3. Download the Microsoft Edge WebDriver that matches your Edge browser version and place it in a known location on your computer.
+3. Download and install the Microsoft Edge WebDriver that matches your Edge browser version.

-4. Update the `SELENIUM_DRIVER_PATH` variable in the script with the path to your Edge WebDriver.
+4. Update the `SELENIUM_DRIVER_PATH` in the script to point to your Edge WebDriver location.

 ## Usage